Om-Shree-0709/GitHub-MCP/README.md

 # Model Context Protocol (MCP) Server for GitHub Integration

-A professional Node.js/Express server for the Model Context Protocol (MCP), designed to bridge VS Code and GitHub using Docker.
+A simple Node.js/Express server for the Model Context Protocol (MCP), designed to bridge VS Code and GitHub using Docker.
 This project is part of a complete workflow for connecting your GitHub account to VS Code securely and efficiently.

 ---